+1. Introduction.
 In the last decade, ptychography has made rapid technological advances and developed into a powerful lensless coherent imaging method [18, 36, 40].
-Ptychography collects the diffraction patterns from overlapping illuminations of various parts of the unknown object using a localized coherent source (the probe) [27, 30, 31], and builds on the advances in synthetic aperture methods to extend phase retrieval to unlimited objects and enhance imaging resolution [5, 19, 25, 26, 29].
+Ptychography collects the diffraction patterns from overlapping illuminations of various parts of the unknown object using a localized coherent source (the probe) [27, 30, 31] and builds on the advances in synthetic aperture methods to extend phase retrieval to unlimited objects and enhance imaging resolution [5, 19, 25, 26, 29] (Figure 1(a)).
 Blind ptychography goes a step further and seeks to reconstruct both the unknown object and the unknown probe simultaneously [28, 35].

-Mathematically, blind ptychography is an inverse problem of simultaneous recovery of the object and the window function (the probe) given the intensities of the windowed Fourier transform.
-In ptychography, the window function has an intermediate scale between the pixel scale and the macro-scale of the extended object.
+Mathematically, blind ptychography is an inverse problem of simultaneous recovery of the object and the window function (the probe) given the intensities of the windowed Fourier transform (coded diffraction patterns) as the data.
+In ptychography, the window function has an intermediate scale between the pixel scale and the macroscale of the extended object.

 The performance of ptychography depends on factors such as the type of illumination and the measurement scheme, including the amounts of overlap and probe positions.
-For example, the use of randomly structured illuminations can improve ptychographic reconstruction over that with regular illuminations [3, 7, 8, 10, 11, 16, 21, 29, 32-34, 38, 39].
-Experiments suggest an overlap ratio of at least 50%, typically 60-70% between adjacent illuminations for blind ptychography [2,22].
+For example, the use of randomly structured illuminations can improve ptychographic reconstruction over that with regular illuminations [3, 7, 8, 10, 11, 16, 21, 29, 32, 33, 34, 38, 39].
+Experiments suggest an overlap ratio of at least 50%, typically 60%-70% between adjacent illuminations for blind ptychography [2, 22].
 Optimizing the scan pattern can significantly improve the performance of ptychography and is an important part of the experimental design.